 If you suffered an injury while working in Vineland, you may be able to recover your losses through the state’s workers’ compensation program.
 Workers’ compensation is available for employees who suffer from acute injuries or repetitive stress issues while on the job.

 Employers may fight to avoid paying your damages, so let a dedicated personal injury attorney help you with the workers’ compensation claim process.
 A qualified Vineland workers’ compensation lawyer may be able to hold your employer accountable for denying your legitimate injury claim.
 En Español.

-State Regulations for Employers
+What Are the State Regulations for Employers?

 Vineland courts adhere to state laws designed to compensate injured employees without overwhelming the court system with negligence claims.
 Workers’ compensation claims do not require an injured employee to prove that his or her boss was negligent.
 A successful workers’ compensation claim only requires you to prove that you were hurt while operating within the scope of your employment.

 Most Vineland business owners are mandated by state law to carry workers’ compensation insurance, but there are limited exceptions primarily related to small businesses.
 A worker who is injured in Vineland can file a claim through his or her employer’s insurance to seek monetary benefits.